Ohio interceptor project uses CCCP process to save over half of estimated project cost

 These small challenges added up to one big problem.
 Westlake was trying to avoid state or federal money for this project, and had approximately $2 million available.

-“When we added up all the costs of our CIPP design, it came to over $3 million,” Kelly said.
+“When we added up all the costs of our CCCP design, it came to over $3 million,” Kelly said.
 “We did not know what to do.”

 Smolik attended the Pumper & Cleaner Environmental Expo in Louisville, Ky., in search of ideas.
 After a great deal of research and conversation, he returned with two good ones: a new product and a new technology.

 The new product was ConmicShield, a concrete additive that permanently inhibits MIC.
 This product is easily dosed into concrete and bonds molecularly with the concrete.
-Even though it is not toxic to humans or animals, the treated concrete is antimicrobial and permanently prevents the growth of Thiobacillus bacteria for the concrete’s entire life cycle.
+The treated concrete is antimicrobial and permanently inhibits the growth of Thiobacillus bacteria for the concrete’s entire life cycle.
 This protection is not new; it was used in shotcrete for a major trunk sewer rehab in 1997 in Atlanta.
 It has since been adopted by a number of very large municipalities, including Chicago in the world’s largest manhole rehabilitation project to date.

 CentriPipe (centrifugally cast concrete pipe) lining technology is offered by AP/M Permaform.
 In essence, It is a way to centrifugally apply one or multiple layers of high-strength structural grout onto deteriorated pipe interiors at diameters ranging from 30 to 120 in.
 The grout products developed by AP/M Permaform are designed specifically for structural reinforcement, long pumping distances, rapid curing for a quick return to service and high build of pipe crowns.
 It also is not completely new—AP/M's patented variation called Permacast has been used in manhole rehabilitation since 1985, but the Westlake interceptor was one of the first applications of this magnitude in horizontal pipe.